The Unpleasant World of Penn & Teller

 The Unpleasant World of Penn & Teller is a British magic show presented by Penn & Teller in 1994 on Channel 4.
-The show featured segments deconstructing magic tricks, while performing some of their signature comedy magic stunts, essentially introducing the pair to a British audience.
-The first or middle segments would always feature a British celebrity like Stephen Fry or John Cleese.
+The show featured segments deconstructing magic tricks, while performing some of their signature comedy magic stunts, essentially introducing the pair to British audiences.

+Format

+The first or middle segments would always feature a British celebrity like Stephen Fry or John Cleese who would participate in one of the pair's magic tricks.

+The duo would also make a running gag poking fun at the popular British magician Paul Daniels.
 Another running gag that ended each episode was one where the pair would promise the audience that they never did any camera tricks for their magic, with the gag being that, at that moment, a camera trick would be done to the TV audience.